NOTICE REGARDING ADMISSION TO PRACTICE

 By Certificate: An attorney may be admitted, without appearing personally, by completing Part I of the “Application for Admission to Practice” form and by filing an original certificate, signed by a judge or the clerk of any of the courts mentioned in the first paragraph of this notice, stating that the applicant is a member in good standing of the bar of that Court.
 The certificate cannot be dated more than 90 days prior to the date of its submission.
 (A certificate from a bar association is unacceptable).

-Fees: When the motion for admission is made or the application by certificate is filed, the applicant must submit the properly completed and signed “Application for Admission to Practice (Form 10), together with the admission fee of $81.
-Payment in the form of cash, a check or money order drawn from a U.S. bank should be made payable to: Clerk, U.S. Court of International Trade, One Federal Plaza, Rm 299, New York, NY.
+Fees: When the motion for admission is made or the application by certificate is filed, the applicant must submit the properly completed and signed “Application for Admission to Practice (Form 10), together with the admission fee of $199.
+Please contact the Court to request a digital invoice for online payments via credit or debit card.
+Payment in the form of cash, a check or money order drawn from a U.S. bank should be made payable to: Clerk, U.S. Court of International Trade, One Federal Plaza, Rm 299, New York, NY

 Notification of the renewal requirement and the Attorney Renewal Registration Form are e-mailed to the last known address of all admitted attorneys prior to the renewal date.
 Attorneys who do not renew will not be able to practice or file pleadings in the United States Court of International Trade.